v-p-b/ghidra-vftable/README.md

 * https://insights.sei.cmu.edu/sei_blog/2019/07/using-ooanalyzer-to-reverse-engineer-object-oriented-code-with-ghidra.html

 The code also highlights some inconveniences in the Ghidra API.
 If you have cleaner solutions, please open an Issue or a PR!

+**Update**: this looks like a parallel effort to the more mature [Ghidra-Cpp-Class-Analyzer](https://github.com/astrelsky/Ghidra-Cpp-Class-Analyzer) extension - consider taking a look over there!